section-engineering-education/engineering-education/articles/customization-using-bulma/index.md

 - [Customizing Variables](#customizing-variables)
 - [Further Reading](#further-reading)

-### Need for a CSS Framework
+### The Need for a CSS Framework

 CSS is an flexible language, with a ton of customization options.
-This may sometime prove to be overwhelming for a beginner.
+This may sometimes be overwhelming for a beginner.
 When you're out to build a product, a CSS framework helps to accelerate the process of development.
-It helps to reduce time to production and this may prove crucial to a project.
+It helps to reduce time to production, which is crucial for a project.
 Some other benefits to using a CSS framework include:

 - Good CSS frameworks have excellent documentation.
 - Easier to make websites responsive.